What's a typical day of camp like?

-We happily discount 15% off for the second (and third!) sibling.
+We currently offer a sibling discount as a thank you to our wonderful museum members!
+We happily discount 15% off for the second (and third!) sibling for members.
 The first child attends at regular price; the second child, attending for an equal number of days, may attend for 15% off.
-We're so happy if you visit with a cousin or friend, but sibling discounts can only be used for children living in the same household.
+We're so happy if you visit with a cousin or friend, but sibling discounts can only be used for siblings.
 Thanks for understanding!
 There is no sibling discount off the Crew Leader price (don't worry, you're getting a good deal!)

 What is a Crew Leader?
 What is a CIT?

 We welcome older participants who still want to be part of the fun, but can be trusted with taking on a leadership role:

 - Crew Leaders are normally entering 4-5th grades who come to camp to both have fun and assist our instructors in camp sessions aimed for younger children.
 Leaders take a leadership role during the learning games we play, help us pass out supplies during activities, and help keep camp moving smoothly.
 They partake in all the activities and crafts.
 The cost for a Crew Leader to attend camp is discounted to $25 a day for members and $30 for non-members.

 - CITs are entering grades 8+.
 They gain valuable experience and volunteer hours.
 Like their names imply, they are Counselors in Training!
 They assist our instructors with keeping activities running smoothly.
 While we encourage CITs to of course have fun, we expect them to behave professionally, responsibly, and courteously at all times.
 There is no cost for a CIT to attend camp.
 At least 5 days of service (1 week) are required for the summer season.
 Advance registration is required for CITS and must be approved by the museum in advance.

 - See a Job Description for CITS.

 What is your camp refund policy?

 - Membership fees are not refundable.
 If you are unhappy with your membership, please contact our Director here.